TheGoodlike13/liberty_or_death/README.md

 Finally the command succeeds, I proceed to run the .run file.
 I had to run it with 'sudo', because it required admin privileges.
-Maybe that's why it failed to achieve anything.
-I think I would've noticed that, but at this point the only thing preventing my rage from manifesting is the very sentence you are reading right now, so maybe that has something to do with it.
+Maybe that's why it failed to achieve anything before.
+I think I would've noticed that, but at this point the only thing preventing my rage from manifesting is the typing of the very sentence you are reading right now, so maybe that has something to do with it.
 Maybe.

 Looks like it is successful.
 It does tell me that I might need to run '/sbin/rcvboxadd quicksetup all' to build some kind of modules for kernels.
 No idea what's that about.
 I'll run it if things don't work.

-Oh, new problem.
+Oh, a new problem.
 Low Disk Space!
 On filesystem root!
 Whatever.
 You're a VM.
 Deal with it.

 I restart Ubuntu.
 It restarts in the wrong resolution.
 That's a good sign :D